DoctorStupidMD/console_app_demo_simple/README.md

 This is a simple console application written in C#.
 It imports an XML file, turns it into JSON, and exports the JSON contents into a new file within the repo.
 It then takes the new JSON file, turns it back into XML, then exports the XML contents into a new file within the repo.
+Very basic error handling included.

 ## User Instructions: